novogenautonomy/novogenautonomy.github.io/batteries.md

 - high cost but also high energy density.

 ### Lead-acid batteries
 - consist of sulfuric acid and water mixture acting as the electrolyte and an anode and cathode covered in lead.
-- Common types of lead-acid
+- Common types of lead-acid batteries include flooded batteries, AGM (absorbent glass fiber) and gel batteries.
-batteries include flooded batteries, AGM (absorbent glass fiber) and gel batteries.
-In flooded lead batteries the electrolyte is its (high-density) liquid form which creates a risk for leakage.
-In AGM batteries glass fiber is soaked in the electrolyte eliminating the risk for leakage.
-These batteries are extremely resistant to vibration and maintenance free.
-Gel batteries are the most advanced type of lead-acid batteries with tolerance for high temperatures, shock, vibration and over discharging (Hoffman and Ulander, 2022).
+  - In flooded lead batteries the electrolyte is its (high-density) liquid form which creates a risk for leakage.
+  - In AGM batteries glass fiber is soaked in the electrolyte eliminating the risk for leakage.
+    - extremely resistant to vibration and maintenance free.
+  - Gel batteries are the most advanced type of lead-acid batteries with tolerance for high temperatures, shock, vibration and over discharging (Hoffman and Ulander, 2022).
 - are commonly used in ICE cars to power the starter, ignition system and other electrical components.
-A standard car battery has 12 Volts and consists of 6 cells with 2.1 Volts each.
-These batteries generally have a lifespan of 400-600 charging cycles (Hoffman and Ulander, 2022).
+- A standard car battery has 12 Volts and consists of 6 cells with 2.1 Volts each.
+- These batteries generally have a lifespan of 400-600 charging cycles (Hoffman and Ulander, 2022).
+- Advantages
+  - they are cheap, easy to produce and recycle,
+  - do not need any monitoring (Petrovich, Chesky, 2019).
+- Disadvantage:

-- Advantages of this battery type is that they are cheap, easy to produce and recycle, and do not need any monitoring (Petrovich, Chesky, 2019).
-They do however have a relatively small capacity with significant bulk and weight only providing around 35-40 Wh/kg.
-Another disadvantage of lead-acid batteries is that they do not hold consistent voltage over the whole charging cycle making the motor less powerful as the battery discharges (Chian et al. 2019).
+  - relatively small capacity with significant bulk and weight only providing around 35-40 Wh/kg.
+  - do not hold consistent voltage over the whole charging cycle making the motor less powerful as the battery discharges (Chian et al. 2019).

 ### Summery
 - batteries need
  - high charging cycles #
+ - don't discharge while parking
  -